 Are you looking for a honeymoon with a divergence or a special way to burst the big question?
-Myanmar where they can go away on a gentle river cruise down from Mandalay and experience the dizzying heights on a balloon ride over ancient Bagan is a perfect place for lovers wanting experience an unconventional honeymoon.
+Myanmar, where they can go away on a gentle river cruise down from Mandalay and experience the dizzying heights on a balloon ride over ancient Bagan, is a perfect place for lovers wanting experience an unconventional honeymoon.
 Being well known for its romantic, unspoiled sunsets, Myanmar will offer you plenty of truly unique moments together.
-Tours Indochina Myanmar
+Plan your tours to Indochina with us

 After taking in Yangon, many couples complete their vacations in Myanmar by spending time on the beach at the end of their itinerary.
 In Yangon, they can find a large number of great restaurants with internationally complimented chefs that are excellent for romantic dinners.
 Here, the colonial buildings give an ideal backdrop for walks around the city, and all the ancient temples can create in couples another spiritual emotion adding to the experience.
 It is also highly recommended to pay a visit to many famous places including the U Bein Bridge to admire the spectacular sunset in Mandalay, the Irrawaddy River to enjoy a cruise as well as join in a hot air balloon riding over the pagoda-filled plains throughout Bagan.